spantaleev/matrix-docker-ansible-deploy/docs/registering-users.md

 You can then proceed to run the query above.

 **Note**: directly modifying the raw data of Synapse (or any other software) could cause the software to break.
 You've been warned!

+### Adding/Removing Administrator privileges to an existing user in Matrix Authentication Service

+Promoting/demoting a user in Matrix Authentication Service cannot currently (2024-10-19) be done via the [`mas-cli` Management tool](./configuring-playbook-matrix-authentication-service.md#management).

+You can do it via the [MAS Admin API](https://element-hq.github.io/matrix-authentication-service/api/index.html)'s `POST /api/admin/v1/users/{id}/set-admin` endpoint.